Zenlytic/metrics_layer/docs/docs/3_connection_setup/connecting.md

 ### Local repo

-This is the best method when the repo with your LookML is on your local machine.
+This is the best method when the repo with your LookML or [metrics layer data model](../5_data_model/1_data_model.md) is on your local machine.
 Your `profiles.yml` will looks like this with a connection to Snowflake.

 ```
 demo_connection: